Chapter 3 – Relationship to Clients – annotated

 (iii) the other spouse or partner was informed of the subsequent communication and agreed to the lawyer acting on the new instructions.

-[3] After advising the spouses or partners in the manner described above, the lawyer should obtain their consent to act in accordance with rule 3.4-7.
+[3] After advising the spouses or partners in the manner described above, the lawyer should obtain their consent to act in accordance with Code rule 3.4-7.

 Annotations